PredictiveEcology/SpaDES.Workshops/README.md

     source("https://raw.githubusercontent.com/PredictiveEcology/SpaDES-modules/master/R/SpaDES_Helpers.R")
     ```

-2. Install latest Require to help with step 4 (check that you have one already -- you need one already installed; then update, if required)
+2. Install latest Require to help with package installation (check that you have one already -- you need one already installed; then update, if required)

     ```{r}
     installedPkgs <- installed.packages(.libPaths()[1])